zold-io/blog.zold.io/_posts/2018/10/2018-10-31-response-time.md

 still get the data we need
-[fast enough]({% post_url 2018/07/2018-07-30-how-fast-is-zold %}) and we still can use them for the merge operation, since we can compare the scores received and decide which set of copies dominate.
+[fast enough]({% post_url 2018/07/2018-07-30-how-fast-is-zold %}) and we still can use them for the merge operation, since we can compare the scores received and decide which set of copies dominates.

 However, if most of the nodes are slow, the entire network collapses.
 We simply can't make any reasonable decisions about the data in the wallets, because